jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.3 DirectDecorrelationStretch

-Performs a direct decorrelation stretch enhancement on a colour-composite image of multispectral data..
+Performs a direct decorrelation stretch enhancement on a colour-composite image of multispectral data.

 *Parameters*: